-c) Where in the cell is the newly translated G protein post-translationally modified by getting covalently coupled to the lipid (shown in red in the schematic for this question)?
+c) Where in the cell is the newly translated G protein post-translationally modified by getting covalently coupled to the lipid (shown in red)?
+SER (0.25)

 d) Which intracellular structure is involved in transporting these two newly translated proteins to the cell membrane?
+Vesicles (0.25)